If you prefer to always view the website in English, please click here.

 The gas price cap is volatile and unpredictable.
 It fluctuates hourly, as it is the difference between the actual price, which is subject to market variations, and the ceiling set by the Government.

-This measure will apply from 15 June 2022 and is expected to end on 31 May 2023.
+This measure was applied from 15 June 2022 to 31 December 2023.

 The cost of the gas price cap varies every day, as it depends on supply and demand for gas in the wholesale market.
 This cannot be known in advance, so it is impossible to calculate what the final bill will be after including this amount.